Nishchay71177/moswen/README.md

 # 🚀 Project Title

-> A one-line tagline or mission statement for your project.
+> Weave AI magic with groq
 ---

 ## 📌 Problem Statement

-Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**

----
+>To create an interactive web platform that helps students solve math questions by providing step-by-step solutions, improving their problem-solving skills and enhancing their understanding of mathematical concepts.

 ## 🎯 Objective

-What problem does your project solve, and who does it serve?
-Briefly describe the real-world use case and the value it provides.
+>To make problem solving in math easier
 ---

 ## 🧠 Team & Approach

 ### Team Name:
-`Your team name here`
+`users`

 ### Team Members:
-- Name 1 (GitHub / LinkedIn / Role)
+- Name 1 shraddhanjali barik (Shraddhanjali04/github profile),(https://www.linkedin.com/in/shraddhanjali-barik-00bb9634b/linkedin url)
-- Name 2
+- Name 2  Nishchay Garg (Nishchay71177/githib profile),(https://www.linkedin.com/in/nishchay-garg-a04994351?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app/linkedin)
 - Name 3
 *(Add links if you want)*

 ### Your Approach:
-- Why you chose this problem
-- Key challenges you addressed
-- Any pivots, brainstorms, or breakthroughs during hacking
+- Why you chose this problem ->As a student, WE noticed that many of my peers struggled with understanding math concepts and solving problems on their own.
+WE wanted to build a platform that not only provides answers but also explains the steps clearly, making learning more accessible and less frustrating.
+This website aims to bridge that gap by offering instant, easy-to-understand math support for students.
+- Key challenges you addressed -> Designing a user-friendly and responsive interface.Implementing accurate step-by-step math solutions.Handling different types of math problems dynamically.Ensuring fast loading and smooth performance.Debugging and deploying the site using Vercel.

 ---

 ## 🛠️ Tech Stack

 ### Core Technologies Used:
-- Frontend:
+- Frontend: react, tailwind,framer motion
-- Backend:
+- Backend:react,type script, vite
-- Database:
+- Database:supabase,SQl
-- APIs:
+- APIs: groq
-- Hosting:
+- Hosting: vercel

 ### Sponsor Technologies Used (if any):
-- [ ] **Groq:** _How you used Groq_
+- [✅] **Groq:** _How you used Groq_
 - [ ] **Monad:** _Your blockchain implementation_
 - [ ] **Fluvio:** _Real-time data handling_
 - [ ] **Base:** _AgentKit / OnchainKit / Smart Wallet usage_